User Types in Wrike

 Click Save 6.

-As mentioned above, when you make changes to a user type, all users who have it are affected.
-So, for example, if you want all regular users in your Wrike account to be able to remove files — this is the best way to grant this permission.
+As mentioned above, when you make changes to a User type, all Users who are assigned that User type are affected.
+So, for example, if you want all Regular Users in your Wrike account to be able to remove files — this is the best way to grant this permission.

 Important